josevnz/tutorials/docs/Textualize/TUTORIAL.md

 }
 ```

+Quoting Textual website:

+> The dialect of CSS used in Textual is greatly simplified over web based CSS and much easier to learn.

-_This is great_, as you can customize the appearance of your application using a separate [stylesheet](https://textual.textualize.io/guide/styles/).
+_This is great_, as you can customize the appearance of your application using a separate [stylesheet](https://textual.textualize.io/guide/styles/) without too much effort.

 Let's see next how to display the results on a separate screen.